survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 ## Conclusion

 Setting environment variables is a technique that allows you to control which paths of the source are included in the build.
-The process enables production specific optimizations and feature flags.

 To recap:

 * Webpack allows you to set environment variables through `DefinePlugin` and `EnvironmentPlugin`.
-Latter is a wrapper for `DefinePlugin` that maps system level environment variables to the source.
+Latter maps system level environment variables to the source.
 * `DefinePlugin` operates based on **free variables** and it replaces them as webpack analyzes the source code.
-* You can achieve similar results by using Babel plugins.
+You can achieve similar results by using Babel plugins.
 * Given minifiers eliminate dead code, using the plugins allows you to remove the code from the resulting build.
 * The plugins enable module level patterns.
 By implementing a wrapper, you can choose which file webpack includes to the resulting build.
 * In addition to these plugins, you can find other optimization related plugins that allow you to control the build result in many ways.